nicholaswmin/fsm/README.md

 ## Example

-> implementing a gate as an FSM:
+> a gate as an FSM:

 ```js
 import FSM from '@nicholaswmin/fsm'